 Online businesses usually have relatively low operating costs.
 Without the overhead of rent, utilities, insurance premiums or repairs and updates, this business model can be very cost-effective for a small start-up, not to mention the perks of working from home.
 There are no travel or wardrobe costs, either.
 Despite all these advantages, there are some expenses that cannot be avoided.
 The pricetag of having a website built can be quite expensive, and so is the maintenance.

 If you want to impress potential customers with a smooth-running site and secure e-transactions, then you will most likely need to hire a programmer to get your site up and running correctly.
 There are many options online that allow you to create a site on your own, but if you are not up to the task, your competitors will invariably deliver a better website and overall user experience, and first impressions on the internet are everything.

 As for a brick and mortar business, you will be responsible for paying rent and utilities, along with any maintenance and repair costs.
 Carrying a high rent can eat into your profits, and if you do not bring in a certain amount of business each month, a small problem can quickly escalate into a potential financial crisis.
 These are questions that you need to ask yourself when designing your business model and deciding if you want to operate as an online enterprise, a brick and mortar, or a combination of the two.

 All business owners need to have a solid plan, the working capital to get things off the ground, and the vision and drive to see it through.
 Without these essential ingredients for financial success in business, you basically have nothing.
-If you need extra money to invest in your business but you are hitting a dead end with the traditional route of small business loans, it could be worth investigating merchant funding.
+If you need extra money to invest in your business but you are hitting a dead end with the traditional route of small business funds, it could be worth investigating merchant funding.
 It may be just what you need to succeed.